-Students who do not meet the above criteria will be admitted, but they will be assigned the status of non-degree seeking.
-Students who are non-degree seeking are not eligible to receive financial aid nor some scholarships.
+Students who do not meet the above criteria will be admitted, but they will be assigned the status of non degree-seeking.
+Students who are non degree-seeking are not eligible to receive financial aid or some scholarships.

 Continuous Enrollment in Math and English Courses

 Students Who Do Not Qualify for Degree-Seeking Status

-Students who are not high school graduates or its equivalent or international students who do not meet the ACCUPLACER requirements for ENG 101* and MATH 120 in the ACCUPLACER, will remain admitted as non-degree seeking.
+Students who are not high school graduates or its equivalent or international students who do not meet the ACCUPLACER requirements for ENG 101* and MATH 120 without MATH 20 corequisite support, will remain admitted as non degree-seeking.
 These students will be referred to:

 Changing From Non Degree-Seeking to Degree-Seeking

 To qualify for degree-seeking status, students must:

 - Request and present official ACT or SAT transcripts.
-Transcripts must show a minimum course placement of ENG 101 and MATH 120 without MATH 20 corequisite support; or
+Transcripts must show a minimum course placement of ENG 101* and MATH 120 without MATH 20 corequisite support; or

-- Take one of the three state approved HSE exams and present evidence of official HSE transcript showing successful completion.
+- Take one of the two state-approved High School Equivalency (HSE) exams and present evidence of an official HSE transcript showing successful completion.